adambaczkowski/OSSEC-autoinstaller-script/README.md

 # OSSEC-autoinstaller-script
-OSSEC autoinstaller script written in bash
+OSSEC autoinstaller script written in bash (change params for your needs!)

 How to use:
 sudo apt -y install expect #ON UBUNTU